-The Washington State Flex Program also provides funding to the Washington State Hospital Association to provide an online monthly quality improvement (QI) leaders forum, bringing in topics of relevance and speakers.
-This a well-attended forum of great value to CAH QI staff.
+The Washington State Flex Program also provides funding to the Washington State Hospital Association to provide an online monthly QI Leaders Forum, bringing in relevant topics and speakers.
+This a forum of great value to CAH QI staff and is well-attended.

-Washington Rural Health Collaborative: Twelve CAHs working on clinical quality improvement, financial improvement and accountable care organization (ACO) development.
+Washington Rural Health Collaborative: Twelve CAHs working on clinical QI, financial improvement, and accountable care organization (ACO) development.
 All but one CAH is on the west side of the state.

-Northwest Rural Health Network: This network includes 14 CAHs and one rural sole community hospital.
+Northwest Rural Health Network: This network includes 14 CAHs and one sole rural sole community hospital.
 The network has worked primarily on health information technology (HIT) and care coordination.
-The network has a CFO group that meets regularly and are looking at developing an ACO.
-In 2018 they received a Health Resources and Services Administration (HRSA) opioid grant.
-They will be starting this new project soon and will be working closely with their community organizations as they start the project.
+The network has a chief financial officer (CFO) group that meets regularly and are looking at developing an ACO.
+In 2018, they received a Health Resources and Services Administration (HRSA) opioid grant.
+They will be starting this new project soon and will be working closely with their community organizations as they begin the project.
 In addition, Flex is facilitating their collaboration with the DOH opioid workgroup so that they share resources.

 Public Hospital Joint Operating Board: This board is comprised of 18 hospitals that have an agreement to negotiate joint contracts with health insurers.
 This group is working on preparing for value-based contracting.